joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.1.1 - May 29, 2019 =
+* NEW - Added new `ALM_DISABLE_REPEATER_TEMPLATES` PHP constant that prevents ALM from creating the default Repeater Template or storing template data in your database.
+To use this feature, add the following to your `wp-config.php` in the root of your site: `define('ALM_DISABLE_REPEATER_TEMPLATES', true);`.
+* UPDATE - Removed REST API settings from admin/admin.php and ajax-load-more.php.
+* UPDATE - Better error reporting for failed Ajax requests.
+* UPDATE - Updated the scroll trigger from the Load More `<button class="button"/>` to the button wrap `<div class="alm-btn-wrap/>`.
+This is because many users were setting `display: none;` on the button directly and that caused loading issues.
+* FIX - FIxed issue with ALM not maintaining past page scroll position when a user hits the browser back button.
+* FIX - Security fix for $querystring URLs in Preloaded content.
+* FIX - Fixed issue with nested `.alm-preloaded` div elements with Filters and Preloaded addon.
+* FIX - Fixed issue with alm_render function throwing non static function warning message.
+* FIX - Fixed JS console warning message abut duplicate `babel/polyfill scripts` for users running other versions of Babel.
+* FIX - Fixed `srcSet` issue with paged results in Filters and SEO addon when using Safari browser.

 = 5.1.0.1 - May 7, 2019 =
 * UPDATE - After the 5.1.0 launch I discovered an issue with the REST API and WooCommerce.
 I have reverted the default REST API Usage until I can sort this out. 😢

 = 5.1.0 - May 7, 2019 =
 MAJOR UPDATE NOTICE
 Ajax Load More can now use the WordPress REST API as the default for Ajax requests - this includes all add-ons and extensions.
 Users that wish to continue using `admin-ajax.php` for Ajax requests can disable the REST API from  `Ajax Load More > Settings > Global Settings` in your WordPress admin.

 For backwards compatibility, all users running WordPress version 4.7 or lower will default to using `admin-ajax.php`.